Joey Meneses Preview, Player Props: Nationals vs. Dodgers

-The Washington Nationals, including Joey Meneses (.250 slugging percentage in past 10 games, including zero home run), take on starter Emmet Sheehan and the Los Angeles Dodgers at Nationals Park, Friday at 7:05 PM ET.
+The Washington Nationals, including Joey Meneses (.256 on-base percentage in past 10 games, 69 points below season-long percentage), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Nationals Park, Saturday at 4:05 PM ET.

 Joey Meneses Game Info & Props vs. the Dodgers